DevExpress-Examples/asp-net-web-forms-grid-semantic-search/README.md

     - Move toward _1_ (strict) for exact matches only.
 You will only see results that mean almost exactly what you typed.
     - Move toward _0_ (loose) to explore more options, even if they use different words.

-The grid refreshes automatically with filtered, ranked results.
+The grid refreshes automatically with filtered results ranked by similarity score.

 ## Files to Review